tsgates/arch-wiki-markdown/wiki/Redmine.md

 Redmine
 =======

-> Summary
+Related articles

-This page gives guidelines for the installation and configuration of Redmine on Archlinux.
+-   Ruby on Rails

-> Related
+-   RVM

-Ruby on Rails
+-   MariaDB

-RVM
+-   Apache

-MariaDB
+-   Nginx

 Redmine is a free and open source, web-based project management and bug-tracking tool.
 It includes a calendar and Gantt charts to aid visual